pragmaxim/pragmaxim.github.io/content/blog/sustainable-self-care.md

 imageFooter: "images/blog/sustainable-self-care/seed.png"
 ---

 Nature versus Nurture.
-Mankind has evolved for survival in ages of Uroboros, yet we were born into comfort, empire of Paradox.
+Mankind has evolved for survival in ages of Uroboros, yet many were born into comfort, empire of Paradox.
 In all times though, love shall be nourished, pain endured, puzzles solved, demons faced or befriended.
 Simple realization that all we do should comply with evolution of life and be analogical to planting seeds, watering, weeding, harvesting, grinding and baking bread is a relief, order in chaos.
 Nature has both questions